dhairyas87/namaste-react/README.md

         -> Copyright

 Style attribute in a JSX is a java script object and needs to be given as a java script object

+Dynamic Cards :- Props :- Properties passed to a component

+You can pass Props object which has different properties

+you can pass as an individual properties inside the java script which is called destructuring on the fly